jzhang1223/RemindersSample/README.md

 # RemindersSample

-A new experience with SwiftUI to make the old examples app and try new things.
+A new experience with SwiftUI to make the old reminders app and try new things.